oranbramble/About-Me/README.md

 - **ROTA** 📆
     - _An automatic rota-making application which aims to address the problem of small businesses manually creating rotas for workers every week or month_

+- **freeCodeCamp** ⌨️
+    - _Completing exercises on freeCodeCamp to improve my knowledge and breadth of languages_

 </br>